HIIT vs Sprint Interval Training: Which Boosts Fitness Faster?

 HIIT Structure Explained

 Ever wondered why HIIT workouts deliver such impressive results in such a short amount of time?
-The secret is in its clever use of intensity intervals.
+The secret lies in its clever use of intensity intervals.
 Imagine this: you push yourself to the limit with 40 seconds of jump squats, your lungs on fire, then follow up with just 20 seconds of recovery before diving into 40 seconds of mountain climbers.
-Repeat this cycle of intense effort and brief rest for about 20 minutes, and you’ve created a metabolic furnace that torches fat, boosts endurance, and activates both your aerobic and anaerobic systems at the same time.
+Repeat this cycle of intense effort and brief rest for about 20 minutes, and you've created a metabolic furnace that torches fat, boosts endurance, and activates both your aerobic and anaerobic systems at the same time.

 SIT Protocol Explained